Taofeek Adaranijo

-Taofeek Abiodun Adaranijo is a Nigerian politician.
-He was a member of the Federal House of Representative representing Agege Federal Constituency of Lagos State in 8th National Assembly.
+Taofeek Abiodun Adaranijo is a Nigerian politician who served as a member of the House of Representatives representing the Agege Federal Constituency of Lagos State in the 8th National Assembly.

+Political career

+Adaranijo is a member of the All Progressives Congress (APC).
+He was elected to the House of Representatives in 2015, where he pledged to focus on constituency development and representation.

+In 2024, he commented on public protests in Lagos, emphasizing the need to prevent unrest in the state..

-Adaranijo was elected to the House of Representatives as a member of the All Progressives Congress (APC).
-He previously served as the Chairman of Orile Agege Local Government Area from 2004 to 2014.
+Before his tenure in the House of Representatives, Adaranijo served as Chairman of the Orile Agege Local Government Area from 2004 to 2014.